 NBA 2K23 Launch Date

-It’s also worth noting that the initial NBA 2K announcements are typically light on details so don’t expect 2K Games and Visual Concepts to show much of the game in the early going.
+It’s worth noting that the initial NBA 2K announcements are typically light on details so don’t expect 2K Games and Visual Concepts to show much of the game in the early going.
 That could obviously change this year, but don’t hold your breath.

 NBA 2K23 Release Date

 We don’t have an official NBA 2K23 release date yet and we won’t get one until the companies are ready to start talking about the game.
+Again, that should happen on July 7th.

 As of right now, you can expect the NBA 2K23 release date to land sometime in September ahead of Black Friday and the 2022 holiday season.